matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 We propose that the definition of *in the same thread* should use this wording:

-An event is in the `main` thread if:

-* it has no `m.thread_id` property

-An event is in a non-main thread if:
+An event is in a non-main-thread if:

-* it has an `m.thread_id` property (i.e. it is in the thread whose ID matches the value of this property), or
+* it has an `m.thread_id` property

-* it contains an `m.is_thread_root` property with value `true`, then it is in the thread whose ID is its event ID (i.e. it is a thread root).
+Otherwise, it is in the `main` thread.

+No events are in more than one thread.
-Note: thread roots are in TWO threads: the one whose thread ID equals their event ID, AND the `main` thread.

-Note: other events with relationships to the thread root (e.g. reactions to the thread root) are NOT considered part of the thread.
+Note: this means that thread roots are in the `main` thread, and not in the thread branching from them.
+Non-thread children of thread roots (e.g. reactions to a thread root) are also in the `main` thread.
 This is a change to the current definition.
-We propose that threads should not be considered unread if a new reaction to the thread root is received.

 ### Supporting changes to event structure